augustovictor/software-architecture-specialization/README.md

 - Present the results: Compile the evaluation results (architecture documents, utility trees, risk and non-risk scenarios, sensitivity points, tradeoffs, and risk themes);
     - Risk scenarios are grouped together and categorized into risk themes;
         - Help to identify which business drivers are affected;

+### Product Architecture

+#### Conaway's law
+A software tend to take a form that is congruous to the organizeation that produced it.

+Also implies that extra work may be needed to provide unified and scalable architectures.
+E.g., if we have 5 groups working on 5 parts of the system it tends to have integrations between the components instead of being an extensible architecutre.

+This law will help organize effective teams or identify inefficient ones.